makersmelx/VE482/HOMEWORK/HW2/hw2.md

 };
 ~~~

-To map shift+F7, content about SF7 is added into the dmp.c
+To map shift+F7, function name and description about SF7 is added into the **dmp.c**

 #### 2. The second is proto.h in minix/usr/src/servers/is